Please follow current guidelines for Covid 19 on www.gov.uk

 Please be assured that sending a child home is not an easy decision for us to make.

 Incubation and exclusion periods of some infectious diseases are available from the office.
 Here are some of the most common ones:

-Diarrhoea and sickness - must be excluded for at east 24 hours from bout
+Diarrhoea and sickness - must be excluded with at least 48 hours clear

 Chicken Pox - Incubation 14 - 21 days, infectious up to 6 days after the last crop of spots

-Cold sores - No exclusion, however personal hygiene is important (no kissing!)
+Cold sores - No exclusion, however personal hygiene is important.